In our response to COVID-19, you might experience some changes when attending your outpatient appointment.

 If you are attending a face-to-face outpatient appointment:

-- Please maintain a distance of 1.5m from others.
+- Please maintain a distance of 1.5m from others where possible.

 - Please do not arrive more than 30 minutes earlier than your scheduled appointment time.
-You will not be seen earlier just because you are in the waiting room.
-If you have arrived early to attend to other hospital business, please practice social distancing and wait in the hospital’s common areas, gardens or return to your car and come to the outpatients department closer to your appointment time.
+If you have arrived early, please practice social distancing and wait in the hospital’s common areas, gardens or return to your car and come to the outpatients department closer to your appointment time.

 - If your clinic is running late, and the waiting room is at capacity, our staff may ask you to wait elsewhere, and will call you when there is capacity in the waiting room.
 Please be kind to our staff if you are delayed or inconvenienced.